 Reopening your business following a catastrophe can seem like a challenge.
 After a successful restoration, many business owners feel accomplished yet exhausted from the emotional toll of worrying about their future and their prospects for recovery.

-But part of your small business’s disaster recovery is reopening to show your customers that you are still around and want to help them.
+But part of your small business’s disaster restoration is reopening to show your customers that you are still around and want to help them.
 Learn more about preparing for a grand reopening and instituting a great marketing strategy to generate buzz and attention.

 An event sparks attention, and it may draw people who wouldn’t usually come to your location.
 Sometimes turning something into a big deal is the best way to gain notice.
 Plus, you deserve to celebrate how great your store or office looks after restoration.